openshift/openshift-ansible/roles/openshift_management/README.md

 [uninstall scripts](#uninstall) first before running the installer again.

-### Beta

-Only required for enterprise (`openshift_deployment_type=openshift-enterprise`) users:

-* `openshift_management_install_beta` - by setting this value to
-  `true` you acknowledge that this software is currently in BETA and support may be limited nonexistent.
-This is required to begin the installation.

 # Requirements

 The **default** requirements are listed in the table below.
 These can